City of Heroes: Lawsuit

 In November 2004, Marvel Comics filed a lawsuit against City of Heroes developer Cryptic Studios, publisher NCsoft, and game administrator NC Interactive (NCI), alleging that the game not only allowed, but actively promoted, the creation of characters who infringe copyrights and trademarks owned by Marvel.
 The suit sought unspecified damages and an injunction halting further sales and shutting down the game.

 The game included in its user agreement strong language against such activity, however.
 It forbade the creation of potentially infringing characters, and NCI had been known to rename or "genericize" such characters.
 The User Agreement additionally held players accountable to indemnify (reimburse) NCI and its affiliates against third-party infringement claims, and demanded either a granting of sole ownership in player created content, including characters, to NCI, or a warranty that a third party owner of the rights in player created content had made such a grant.

 Marvel subsequently admitted that some of the allegedly infringing characters cited in the complaint had been created by Marvel's own investigators.
 In March 2005, the court struck those exhibits from the complaint.
 The court also dismissed with prejudice some of Marvel's claims.
 The dismissed claims included all indirect trademark infringement counts, because Marvel had not pleaded commercial use of Marvel's marks by the game's players.
 Commercial use is a required element of infringement under American trademark statutes.

 On December 12, 2005, all remaining claims were settled under undisclosed terms.
 The game's operators asserted that the settlement did not require changes to the character creation engine.

-Despite the litigation, in October 2006, Marvel Comics selected Cryptic Studios to develop its own superhero MMORPG for Windows Vista and Xbox Live, titled Marvel Universe Online.
+Despite the litigation, in October 2006, Marvel Comics selected Cryptic Studios to develop its own superhero MMORPG for Windows and Xbox Live, titled Marvel Universe Online.
 The alliance surprised players, but developer Matt "Positron" Miller assured fans on Cryptic's official website that development and maintenance would continue separately on both games, proved later by the complete split between City of Heroes and Cryptic Studios.
 Marvel Universe Online was eventually cancelled by Microsoft.